anthonyharrison/lib4sbom/README.md

 The tool uses a local copy of the [SPDX Licenses List](https://github.com/spdx/license-list-data) which is released under [Creative Commons Attribution 3.0 (CC-BY-3.0)](http://creativecommons.org/licenses/by/3.0/).

+This tools uses a local copy of the CycloneDX schemas which are released under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 This tool uses information sourced from the [Blue Oak Council's License List](https://blueoakcouncil.org/list) which is released under
 [Creative Commons Attribution 1.0 (CC-BY-1.0)](https://creativecommons.org/licenses/by/1.0/).